rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 you.
 @@
-This gives you the ability to work with them directly, without having to deal with the extra complexity an OS would add.
+This gives you the ability to work with them directly, without having to deal with the virtual device abstraction a modern OS would impose.